gridlocdev/v/doc/docs.md

 ### Translating C to V

-V can translate your C code to human readable V code, and generating V wrappers on top of C libraries.
+V can translate your C code to human-readable V code, and generating V wrappers on top of C libraries.

 C2V currently uses Clang's AST to generate V, so to translate a C file to V